 What Does Marital Mediation Involve?

 Marital Mediation is a series of guided negotiations in which couples are helped to craft concrete, practical solutions to issues troubling their marriage.
 Couples create explicit guidelines, on which they both agree, to resolve areas of conflict, and taught communication skills that help support the guidelines thereby improving their ability to negotiate constructively in the future.
 Underlying issues are identified, interventions are developed, and agreements couples can live with are reached.

 Why Marital Mediation instead of marital counseling or therapy?

-While the end product in all three processes is a stronger, better marriage, the focus is different.
+While the end product in these processes is a stronger, better marriage, the focus is different.
 In marital mediation, the primary focus is not on the feelings that surround the points of marital friction nor on the underlying psychological explanations for those feelings.
 Instead, a practical and concrete plan for new behaviors around the issues in conflict is negotiated, using mediation and dispute resolution techniques.